UnschooledGamer/acode-smoothcursor-plugin/readme.md

 # Smooth Cursor (Ace Editor)

-> Animation from VScode 😉
+> Animation from VSCode 😉

 Enhance your coding experience in Acode editor with smooth cursor animations for the Ace Editor component.
 This plugin replaces the default cursor behavior with a more visually pleasing and animated cursor that provides better visual feedback during editing.